Are You a Slave to Your Business?

 If you must rethink your market, do your homework first.
 Base your decision on market research, not on what you “think will work.”

-Value Your Time.
-It is essential to assess your hourly rate periodically.
+You must assess your hourly rate periodically.
 Keep a record of the number of hours worked each day and how much money you make over the same period.
 The total amount of money divided by the number of hours equals your hourly rate.

 For example, if you work 25 hours per week and make $550 per week, your current hourly rate is $22 per hour.
 Or, if you work 60 hours per week and earn $250 per week, you are only making $4.16 per hour (YIKES).